kor-ui/kor-docs/src/assets/md/introduction/welcome.md

 ## An open source Design System and lightweight UI Component Library.

-**Kor** is a Design System and User Interface component library built to facilitate the design and development of **intuitive, coherent and joyful** applications based on Web technologies (HTML5).
+**Kor** is a Design System and User Interface component library built to facilitate the design and development of **intuitive, coherent and pleasing** applications based on Web technologies (HTML5).

 It is built to be compatible with all major frameworks, browsers, operational systems, form factors and input types, allowing applications built with **kor** to be deployed and used virtually anywhere.